TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

 # Living with a Heat Pump

+* PDF manuals, commissioning report, MCS certificate, building regulations certificate and electrical installation certificate appeared on the Heat Geek portal a couple of days after the install was completed.
 * Stable temperature
 * Radiators don't feel hot at all
 * Adjusted schedule from 24x7 running to make most of overnight cheap rate.
 Off late at night before cheap rate starts, then off again early morning after it ends.
 Make up for it by extra heat during cheap rate.
 Opposite of normal practice of a slightly lower set back temperature at night.